AlexMercedCoder/MercedUI/readme.md

 ### globalStore

 creates a global store object with three functions
+NOTE: You can only register SiteBuilder objects and components made with the makeLiveComponent function for this to work.
+You can create registerable custom objects as long as the object has "life" property that is a SiteBuilder object.

 ```
 const myStore = globalStore({ hello: '' }); //Creates the global store Object